run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build.md

 Run the following:

-    runai delete build1
+    runai delete workload build1

 This would stop the training workload.
-You can verify this by running ``runai list jobs`` again.
+You can verify this by running `runai list workloads` again.

 ## Next Steps